Unlocking Knowledge: A 4‑Question Quiz on Non‑Communicable and Chronic Diseases

 Step 3 – Monitoring & Feedback

-- put to work wearable data (steps, heart‑rate variability) and integrate it into a digital health platform that flags trends (e.g., rising resting heart rate).
+- make use of wearable data (steps, heart‑rate variability) and integrate it into a digital health platform that flags trends (e.g., rising resting heart rate).

 - Pair technology with human oversight: a health coach or primary‑care provider reviews the data quarterly and adjusts the plan.